Policy Plan 2018 – 2022

 Many initiatives such as food banks and other recycling schemes are addressing this wasteful trend.
 Keep Food Simple proposes a different approach: to re-design current food manufacturing processes in such a way that the potential of agricultural raw materials is used to its maximum.
 This will lead to less waste, more sustainable processes and food products with a higher impact on health.

-How will these new projects be developed?
-(1) Within our organisation we shall identify ideas that will be explored together with universities and technical colleges and (2) groups within universities will propose their own ideas for projects.
-In both cases these will be executed by BSc or MSc students under the responsibility of their university.
+How will new projects be developed?
+(1) Within our organisation we identify ideas that will be explored together with universities and technical colleges and (2) groups within universities propose their own ideas for projects.
+In both cases projects will be executed by BSc or MSc students under the responsibility of their university.

 Keep Food Simple will require regular follow up reports and will ensure that the results of such projects benefit societal needs, the driving force behind all our work.

 The expenses that were necessary to found Keep Food Simple, to create the website and to support our first projects were covered by a loan and a donation.
 Board members did not receive any remuneration in 2016 and 2017, though in the future a limited coverage of expenses might be feasible.

 From 2018 financial support for projects, mainly MSc and BSc studies and training schemes, will increase to a level of € 10.000 – € 15.000 per year.
 It is expected that the development of one or more programmes will require substantially higher financial support.